films

 A young girl prophecies the end of time as the American Southwest drifts between myth and disappearance.
 Tactile filmmaking becomes a handmade record of ecological loss, using desert water, soil, and salt to echo the human imprint on a fragile landscape.
 Through gestures of time, material experimentation and quiet exchange, we consider what it means to approach The End.

-Direction by Blake Knecht and Irene Zhu // Cinematography by Blake Knecht
+Written by Blake Knecht & Irene Zhu

-China // Digital & 16mm
+In progress // China // Digital & 16mm // Chinese

 The Yellow River becomes witness to memory and myths, its shifting course recalling histories of flood and famine layered with industrial scars, agrarian rhythms, and private remembrances.
 Cameraless gestures and mixed formats mirror its recollections through Qinghai, Gansu, and Henan.